ACDBA members include both contingent debt collectors and debt buyers.

 ACDBA supports consistent licensing in the industry to overcome:

-Additionally to complying with the legislative environment, the clients of members generally have strict service agreements in place specifing conduct and account management standards for the member.
+Additonally to complying with the legislative environment, the clients of member generally have strict service agreements in place specifing conduct and account management standards for the member.

-These business to business contractual arrangements indicate the high service delivery standards agreed between ACDBA members and their clients.
-The agreed obligations are broader than debt collection specific legislation.
+These business to business contractual arrangements indicate the high service delivery standards agreed between ACDBA members and their clients. the agreed obligations are broader than dept collection specific legislation.